• Home

 Anthropic eyes enterprise customers

-Anthropic has worked particularly hard to position Claude as the safer choice for enterprises, in part due to its “Constitutional AI” approach.
+Anthropic has worked particularly hard to position Claude as the safer choice for enterprises, in part owing to its “Constitutional AI” approach.
 Its products, including Claude Code, have been popular with enterprises looking to automate coding and research tasks while ensuring AI rollouts don’t risk company operations.

-Claude’s new constitution aims to construct a layered system that keeps the AI from going off the rails.
+Claude’s constitution aims to construct a layered system that keeps the AI from going off the rails.
 It instructs the bot that first it should be broadly safe, ensuring humans can oversee AI during this critical development phase.
 The next consideration should be ethical, and ensure that it is acting honestly and avoiding harm.
 Then it should ensure it is compliant with Anthropic’s specific guidelines.
 And finally, it should be genuinely helpful to users.

-The lab has had considerable success in the enterprise market over the last year and is now reportedly planning a $10 billion fundraise that would value the company at $350 billion.
-A report from last year from Menlo Ventures found that Anthropic already held 32% of the enterprise large language model market share by usage, with rival OpenAI picking up the second-largest market share by usage among enterprises, with 25%.
+The lab has had considerable success in the enterprise market over the past year and is now reportedly planning a $10 billion fundraise that would value the company at $350 billion.
+A report last year from Menlo Ventures found that Anthropic already held 32% of the enterprise large language model market share by usage, with rival OpenAI picking up the second-largest market share by usage among enterprises, with 25%.
 OpenAI disputes the exact numbers in the report.

 About the Author